This page may contain compensated links. For more information read our disclosure policy here.

 I’m one of those strange people that will eat more fruit if it’s prepared a certain way.
 For example, if a watermelon is in the fridge, I won’t just go and cut a piece off to eat it.
 But if it’s cut into cubes, I will.
 The same with an apple.
 I prefer eating an apple when it’s cut up.
 I love fruit salads because of the fact they’re all cut up into nice little pieces.

-So when I was able to review the new Breville Boss to Go, you can just imagine how glad I was that’d I’d have something to make my immune boosting so much easier given how picky (and lazy) I am.
+So when I was able to review the new Breville Boss to Go Plus, you can just imagine how glad I was that’d I’d have something to make my immune boosting so much easier given how picky (and lazy) I am.

-I put the Breville Boss to Go to the test with a really yummy Spiced Banana Smoothie.
-Here’s the recipe.
+Putting the Breville Boss to Go Plus to the test with Breville Boss To Go Recipes

 - 1 cup baby spinach